and Your Family

-A New York Probate Lawyer from our office advises that the probate process can be a complicated and stressful.
-If a loved one has recently passed away, a New York Probate Lawyer can help you determine estate heirs, distribute assets and pay creditors.
-Call a New York Probate Attorney now at Stephen Bilkis and Associates 1-800-NY-NY-LAW (1-800-696-9529).
+The probate process can be a complicated and stressful.
+If a loved one has recently passed away, we can help you determine estate heirs, distribute assets and pay creditors.
+Call New York estate attorney Stephen Bilkis & Associates, PLLC 800.696.9529.
 We are available 24/7.

 During the management and distribution of an estate’s assets, a fiduciary may require the Estate Probate Attorney to defend against legal suits brought on by disappointed inheritors and creditors who may question the actions of the fiduciary.
-A New York City Estate Litigation Lawyer is often needed during this process to prepare an appropriate defense strategy.
+A New York City estate litigation lawyer is often needed during this process to prepare an appropriate defense strategy.

 Fiduciary responsibilities may include: